The Contemporary Book Club meets the first Tuesday of each month.

 Our library participates in the Interlibrary Loan system.
 This system allows patrons to request books that may not be part of our local library system.
 These books are allowed to be borrowed from other libraries for a 2 week period, patrons are limited to 2 interlibrary loans per month.
 There is no charge for interlibrary loan however, a donation is greatly appreciated for the postage cost.

 We provide test proctoring at our Library.
 The Library doesn’t charge for test proctoring services.
 To set up an online proctored exam, contact the Library Director or call 208-324-5427 ext.115 for more information or to make an appointment to take a test.

 The Friends of the Jerome Public Library offer many services that benefit the Library on an annual basis.
 They contribute funds for all the programming in the library ranging from Children’s Summer Reading to Adult book talks.
 Some funds go toward special book projects and programming.
 Many of their funds are patron generated from book donations and the Friends’ bookstore sales.
 The book store is located between the computer area and the adult fiction section.
 Among the selection are many new and gently used books that array from the newest James Patterson series to a children’s book from your childhood.
 Prices vary from 25 cents to $2.00.

-The Friends also host a bi-annual book/bake sale to promote the library.
+The Friends host a summer book/bake sale as its primary fundraiser to support the library.